Ortho-K Lenses | What Is the Cost of Great Vision?

 The Ortho-K Difference

 The majority of contact lens wearers use soft lenses.
 These are usually replaced either on a bi-weekly or monthly basis.
-The cost of standard soft lenses are roughly $300 per year.
-However, this doesn’t include lens solution, which can run close to $150 to $200 per year.
+The cost of standard soft lenses is roughly $300 per year.
+However, this doesn’t include the lens solution, which can run close to $150 to $200 per year.

-Daily disposable contacts are priced higher.
-That’s because they are worn once a day and then discarded, so there’s no need for storage or lens solution.
-Daily contacts can cost between $500-$600 a year for a standard pair.
-Higher quality daily lenses can run upwards of $600 to $800 annually.
+Daily disposable contacts are even more costly, as they are worn once a day and then discarded, eliminating the need for storage or lens solution.
+Standard daily contacts can cost anywhere between $500-$600 per year, while higher quality dailies can run upwards of $600 to $800 annually.

 Get Ready For An Ortho-K Upgrade

-Maybe you’ve had soft contact lenses for a while, or you use daily disposable ones, and you may not have noticed how much you’re spending per year.
-Maybe it’s time for an upgrade!
-Talk to the optometric staff at Myopia Management Centre At Spectrum Family Eyecare about how Ortho-K contact lenses can improve your vision and quality of life for you or your child.
+Whether you’ve been using standard contact lenses or prescription eyeglasses, it may be time for an upgrade.
+Talk to the optometric staff at Myopia Management Centre At Spectrum Family Eyecare about how Ortho-K contact lenses can improve not only vision, but also quality of life for you or your child.